Florida School for Boys: 1960s

+Serial killer Paul John Knowles was admitted to the school in his teenage years.

 In 1968, Florida Governor Claude Kirk said, after a visit to the school where he found overcrowding and poor conditions, that "somebody should have blown the whistle a long time ago."
-At this time, the school housed 564 boys, some for offenses as minor as school truancy, running away from home, or "incorrigibility," including cigarette smoking.
+At this time, the school housed 564 boys, some for offenses as minor as school truancy, running away from home, or "incorrigibility", including cigarette smoking.
 They ranged in age from ten to sixteen years old.
 The White House was closed in 1967.
 Officially, corporal punishment at the school was banned in August 1968.

 In 1969, as part of a governmental reorganization, the school came under the management of the Division of Youth Services of the newly created Department of Health and Rehabilitative Services (HRS).
 In 1996, HRS was reorganized as the Florida Department of Children and Families.

 According to a 2009 report following investigation by the Florida Department of Law Enforcement (FDLE), there were 81 school-related deaths of students from 1911 to 1973.
 Thirty-one of these boys were said to be buried on the school grounds, with other bodies "shipped home to families or buried in unknown locations."
 There are 31 simple crosses as grave markers at the cemetery, installed in the 1960s and 1990s, but they have been found not to correspond to specific burials.
-The 2012 Interim Report by Kimmerle, her team found a total of 98 documented deaths at the school from 1914 to 1973, including two staff members.
+In the 2012 Interim Report by Kimmerle, her team found a total of 98 documented deaths at the school from 1914 to 1973, including two staff members.